 In this spirit the NSDP proposes four sets of actions that the various spheres of government should partake in to reach its key economic and social inclusion targets.
-These are: (1) a set of generic actions such as more robust economic analysis, "proper" spatial development planning and improved monitoring and review; (2) actions aimed at diversifying, strengthening and sustaining the economic activity in the areas of significant economic activity, high concentrations of people and high levels of poverty; (3) focused economic development actions in the areas with low levels of economic activity, high concentrations of people, and high levels of poverty; and (4) supportive actions to be undertaken by each of the spheres of government to give effect to the objectives of the State.
+These are: (1) a set of generic actions such as more robust economic analysis, "proper" spatial development planning and improved monitoring and review; (2) actions aimed at diversifying, strengthening and sustaining the economy and improving the integration between spaces of need and economic activity in the areas of significant economic activity, high concentrations of people and high levels of poverty; (3) focused economic development actions in the areas with low levels of economic activity, high concentrations of people, and high levels of poverty; and (4) supportive actions to be undertaken by each of the spheres of government to give effect to the objectives of the State.

-Following from the broad philosophy and actions put forward by the NSDP, five principles to guide development decisions have also been formulated.
+Emanating from the broad philosophy and actions put forward by the NSDP, five principles to guide development decisions have also been formulated.
 A brief summary of each principle is given below: